spectre359/Progress.SuccessStories/README.md

 # Progress.SuccessStories
 Sitefinity CMS project

 My default SQL server instance name is SQLEXPRESS.
 I think it's worth mentioning, because the name Sitefinity was suggesting was SQLExpress, so you may have to change this setting to work with your SQL server.
+(DB is in App_Data folder)

 The administrator credentials are: Username: philsw359@gmail.com Pass: sitefinity